Polyhouse Farming Success Story: How an Infosys Engineer Built a Profitable Farm

 — Arul Shankar, Erode district, Tamil Nadu

-A film that cannot handle it starts breaking down — losing UV stabilisation, developing micro-tears, transmitting heat instead of filtering it.
-The crop environment drifts.
-Yield drops.
-And early film failure means replacement costs at the worst possible time — when the farm should be earning returns, not absorbing overheads.
+A low-quality film gradually degrades — losing UV stabilisation, developing micro-tears, and transmitting excess heat instead of filtering it.
+As a result, the internal climate becomes unstable, affecting crop health and yield.
+Early film failure also leads to replacement costs at the worst possible time — when the farm should be generating returns, not adding overheads.

 When evaluating greenhouse film for your polyhouse, check these specifically: